vikchupak/Kubernetes/components/ingress/ingress.and.cloud.load.bancers/index.md

+# Exposing using an ingress-controller vs cloud load balancers directly

 #  Linode Kubernetes Engine (LKE)

 - When you create a Kubernetes Service of type `LoadBalancer`, Linode provisions a Linode's `NodeBalancer` for your cluster.